notZaki/compileRmd/readme.md

 ```
 Table: [Short caption for table] This is the long caption. \label{tab:yourLabel}
 ```
-Please try not use square brackets inside a caption for anything that isn't a short caption, or else the script might get angry.
+Please try to not use square brackets inside a caption for anything that isn't a short caption, or else the script might get angry.

 **Embedded Figures and Tables**
 An alternative way of including figures and table in RMarkdown is by directly outputting it from R code chunks inside the document.
 Take a look at `inst/example/example.Rmd` for more details.